 After graduating Akutagawa took up teaching at a naval school in Yokosuka and married Tsukamoto Fumiko.
+In his letters to his fiancee, Akutagawa emphasized that she should be as she is, an innocent, caring personality.
+"It is perfectly all right for you not to understand such a thing as literature."
 Primarily Akutagawa wanted devote himself entirely to literature and refused invitations to teach at the universities of Tokyo and Kyoto.
 Eventually he resigned to become a full-time contributor to the Osaka Mainichi newspaper.
 During his most active phase in 1921, Akutagawa traveled to China as a correspondent, but due to health problems he was not able to write any articles there.

 Akutagawa created almost all his central works in the ten years before his suicide.
 His early short pieces were carefully plotted historical tales, but toward the end of his short life, he focused more on his own emotional state and contemporary settings.
 Akutagawa gained first fame with 'The Nose' (1916), which drew on Tales of Times Now Past (ca. 1107).
 In the Gogolian story a Buddhist monk troubled by his oversize, dangling nose.